sunyue1380/QuickDAO4/docs/en/select/virtual.md

 Normally QuickDAO will scan entity package and mapping entity class to database table.

-However QuickDAO can query database without any entity class.
+However QuickDAO also can query database without any entity classes.

 Assuming there is a table named **person** in database.

+person table:

 |id|username|password|type|
 |:---:|:---:|:---:|:---:|